transkatgirl/KatWebSite/examples/html/core.md

 # My site
 Welcome to my site!
 ```

+### Liquid templating
+The Liquid Renderer allows Pages to use the [Liquid templating language](https://shopify.github.io/liquid/) to dynamically generate Page content at build time.
+This Renderer uses an expanded version of the Liquid standard library provided by [`liquid-lib`](https://docs.rs/liquid-lib/0.22.0/liquid_lib), to allow for extra functionality like `{% raw %}{% include %}{% endraw %}` blocks.

 #### Liquid variables
 The allows you to access a limited portion of the Builder's current state through Liquid variables.
 As of the time of writing, the following variables can be accessed by Liquid templates: